What is Illegal Trade in Wildlife?

 Everything you need to know and how you can help

 We often wonder if it is illegal to buy certain exotic products, or question the illegal meaning behind vague product descriptions.
+Illegal trading of wildlife products is often hidden behind vague product descriptions and seemingly innocent listings.
 Every time we shop online or browse through marketplaces, our purchasing decisions could unknowingly support illegal wildlife trafficking.
 The truth is, many everyday items, from jewelry to traditional medicines, can contain trafficked wildlife parts that contribute to this global crisis.

 Here, we’ll explore how our consumer choices directly impact wildlife trafficking and what we can do to make informed, ethical purchasing decisions.
 We’ll cover everything from identifying suspicious listings to using digital tools that help protect endangered species.